KannonZenetism/zenetism-field-physics/zenetism/MP04_Intelligence_and_Ecology_Ch7-8.md

 🐾🔺🫂

 ---

-### 7.4 Plants, Fungi, Elementals, and the Expansion of Soul Potential

 Zenetism leaves open the possibility that certain forms of **animal consciousness**—
 particularly those shaped by persistent **predation** or **trauma**—